 OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care trust, which funds multiple health care plans including medical coverage, prescription drug coverage and deposits to a Health Reimbursement Arrangement to qualifying benefit recipients of both the traditional pension and the combined plans.
+Medicare enrolled retirees select supplemental coverage through the Connector and may be eligible for a monthly allowance deposited to an HRA to be used for reimbursements of eligible care expenses.
+Non-Medicare retiree hospitalization and prescription drug coverage ends December 31, 2021 and will be replaced with a Connector program similar to the Medicare enrolled retiree program.
 This trust is also used to fund health care for member-directed plan participants, in the form of a Retiree Medical Account (RMA).
 At retirement or refund, member directed plan participants may be eligible for reimbursement of qualified medical expenses from their vested RMA balance.